blacktop/docker-cuckoo/README.md

 Currently won't work with VirtualBox, VMWare Workstation/Fusion or KVM/qemu, but I have an idea on how to do it. [:wink:](https://github.com/blacktop/vm-proxy) see the [NOTES](https://github.com/blacktop/docker-cuckoo/blob/master/NOTES.md)

+If you are getting issues with running elasticsearch you can try running: `sysctl -w vm.max_map_count=262144`

 ## Issues

 Find a bug?
 Want more features?
 Find something missing in the documentation?
 Let me know!
 Please don't hesitate to [file an issue](https://github.com/blacktop/docker-cuckoo/issues/new) and I'll get right on it.